caithmac/upsc-digitalgarden/src/site/notes/UPSC/Plato.md

 - [[Philosopher King|Philosopher King]] orders are law; but Philosopher King may not always be in similar state of mind.
 	- No check over [[Philosopher King|Philosopher King]]
 - [[UPSC/Aristotle|Aristotle]] argue that instead of [[Philosopher King|Philosopher King]] it should be law.
+- Unchecked power, even wielded by the best and the wisest, would be intoxicating, for power corrupts and absolute power corrupts absolutely.
 - Critical to [[UPSC/Plato's Communism|Plato's Communism]]
 	- [[UPSC/Aristotle|Aristotle]]:: leads to good quality; makes us kind;
 	- In Socializing